Customers depend on well-trained, well-informed service agents for a quality experience — and this only happens through effective management.

 Working in a team leader role in a call center environment can be daunting, especially if you have a large group of agents looking to you for guidance and encouragement.

-In this post, we’ll cover all the details you need to know to take on a team leader role, what problems you’ll have to overcome and everything else to make a positive impact.
+In this post, we’ll cover all the details you need to know to take on a team leader role, what problems you must overcome, and everything else to make a positive impact.

 Effective Leadership in a Call Center: Primary Responsibilities